Kidney Yang Deficiency

 - Apply the Moxa Acupressure Stick to Acupressure Point Ren 6

 What is Kidney Yang Deficiency?

 Kidney Yang deficiency affects many aspects of health including core energy, sexual energy, lower back strength, knee strength, hair and reproduction.
 'Yang' refers to the heat and energetic Qi of our bodies in Chinese medicine.
 Many who are Kidney deficient have a drop in energy in the afternoon around 3 PM.
 Anxiety, panic attacks and fear are also signs of Kidney deficiency.
 Kidney Yang deficiency could also be marked by cold feet and hands, and general coldness of the body.

 Kidney Yang Tonics are best used with signs of depletion, and coldness in the body.
 Kidney deficiency and adrenal exhaustion with deficient heat signs, such as hot flashes, constant thirst, or night sweats are better addressed with Kidney Yin Tonic herbs such as Yin Valley Formula.
 The two formulas can be used together at half strength each when there are signs of both Kidney Yin Deficiency and Kidney Yang Deficiency.
 It is helpful to understand the Chinese medical concept of Yin and Yang.
-Consider Yin Valley Formula and Ancestor Treasure formula together.

-Yin Excess / Yang Deficiency Signs in Chinese Medicine:
+Yin Excess / Yang Deficiency Signs in Chinese Medicine